wahed-tech/FlutterwaveSDK/README.md

 *Please note that the test cards will not work with Live API keys, they will only work on the staging environment.*

 Please go to https://developer.flutterwave.com/docs/test-cards for a list of test card numbers.

+**Please note that merchant must be PCI-DSS compliant to be able to charge cards on Flutterwave SDK**

 ## Requirements